ayusc/mywhatsappbot/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/ayusc/whatsappbot/badge)](https://www.codefactor.io/repository/github/ayusc/whatsappbot)

+> [!IMPORTANT]
+> **It is not guaranteed you will not be blocked by using this method.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.**

 # How to Deploy ?

 First of all you need the MONGO_URI and GITTOKEN environment variables which is crutial for running the bot and storing the session remotely.
 Please follow the steps to create your MongoDB URI string: